Appclusive/Net.Appclusive.Docs/docs/Examples/Modelling.md

 By this we can see that we can simplify and re-use components if we design our `Models` carefully.

-This example could be further extended by supporting a *Rectangle* as well (which would lead to yet another *Paren`* in our model chain).
+This example could be further extended by supporting a *Rectangle* as well (which would lead to yet another *Parent* in our `Model` chain).

 # ModelStates